sherl9/Language-Power-of-Workplace-Conversation/README.md

-# Language and Power of Workplace Chat
+# Language and Power of Workplace Conversation

 An NLP Analysis of Slack